 I like using pretty mini muffin liners and topping these peanut butter cups with colored sprinkles to coordinate with the holiday we're celebrating.
 People can't believe how simple it is to make this irresistible candy with gooey, peanut butter centers. —LaVonne Hegland, St. Michael, Minnesota

-It's a caramel apple, cheesecake and streusel-topped apple pie all rolled into one irresistible dessert.
+It's a caramel apple cheesecake bar with streusel topping, and an irresistible dessert.
 If you can’t resist a “taste test” before a party, just arrange them on a serving platter and no one will know a piece is missing from the pan! —Katherine White, Clemmons, North Carolina

 Instead of a traditional pie, I like to surprise holiday guests with a silky cheesecake.
 Make it a day ahead and let it chill overnight.
 It's one less thing you'll have to make on the big day. —Dorothy Smith, El Dorado, Arkansas